d13g0s0uz4/hacktricks/phishing-methodology/README.md

 ![](<../.gitbook/assets/image (393).png>)

-{% hint style="info" %}
-The Email Template also allows to **attach files to send**.
-If you would also like to steal NTLM challenges using some specially crafted files/documents [read this page](../windows/ntlm/places-to-steal-ntlm-creds.md).
+*The Email Template also allows to **attach files to send**.
+If you would also like to steal NTLM challenges using some specially crafted files/documents [read this page](../windows/ntlm/places-to-steal-ntlm-creds.md).*
-{% endhint %}

 ### Landing Page